Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Infinitesimal growth exponents and Lyapunov metrics for cocycles in Banach spaces

-Since the Lyapunov metric $\mathfrak{n}$ from \eqref{EQ: FamilyOfNormsDef} may be not uniformly coercive w.r.t. $\|\cdot\|_{\mathbb{E}}$ in infinite dimensions due to the presence of smoothing properties, it is worth to study whether the equality $\lambda_{1}(\Xi) = \lambda_{\mathfrak{n}}(\Xi)$ can be established without the assumption on local invertibility as in Remark \ref{REM: InvertibleCocycleCoerciveMetric}.
-This is of course should be concerned with the definition \eqref{EQ: FamilyOfNormsDef}, linking both $\mathfrak{n}$ and $\|\cdot \|_{\mathbb{E}}$ with the dynamics, but it seems that we also have to place some assumptions on what we will call the uniform quasi-compactness of $\Xi$ as follows.
+Since the Lyapunov metric $\mathfrak{n}$ from \eqref{EQ: FamilyOfNormsDef} may not be uniformly coercive with respect to $\|\cdot\|_{\mathbb{E}}$ in infinite dimensions due to the presence of smoothing properties, it is worth studying whether the inequality $\lambda_{1}(\Xi) \leq \lambda_{\mathfrak{n}}(\Xi)$ can be established without the assumption of local invertibility as in Remark \ref{REM: InvertibleCocycleCoerciveMetric}.
+This, of course, should be concerned with the definition \eqref{EQ: FamilyOfNormsDef}, linking both $\mathfrak{n}$ and $\|\cdot \|_{\mathbb{E}}$ with the dynamics, but it seems that we also have to assume the uniform quasi-compactness of $\Xi$, which we are going to introduce.

-Let $\alpha_{K}(\cdot)$ be the Kuratowski measure of noncompactness in $\mathbb{E}$, i.e. for a given bounded subset $\mathcal{B}$ of $\mathbb{E}$ the value $\alpha_{K}(\mathcal{B})$ is given by the infimum over all $r>0$ such that $\mathcal{B}$ can be covered by finitely many balls of radius $r$.
+Let $\alpha_{K}(\cdot)$ be the Kuratowski measure of noncompactness in $\mathbb{E}$, i.e., for a given bounded subset $\mathcal{B}$ of $\mathbb{E}$, the value $\alpha_{K}(\mathcal{B})$ is given by the infimum over all $r>0$ such that $\mathcal{B}$ can be covered by finitely many balls of radius $r$.
 We consider the \textit{uniform compactness exponent} $\alpha_{K}(\Xi)$ of $\Xi$ defined by

 where $\mathcal{B}_{1}(0)$ is the ball of radius $1$ in $\mathbb{E}$ centered at $0$.
-Note that the limit exists due to Fekete's lemma.
-Clearly, we always have $\alpha_{K}(\Xi) \leq \lambda_{1}(\Xi)$.
-If the inequality is strict or both values equal to $-\infty$, the cocycle $\Xi$ is called \textit{uniformly quasi-compact} (see also Remark \ref{REM: AsymCompFiniteLD}).
+From the standard properties of $\alpha_{K}$, we obtain that the limit exists (see Lemma \ref{LEM: FeketeLemma}) and $\alpha_{K}(\Xi) \leq \lambda_{1}(\Xi)$.
+If the inequality is strict or both values are equal to $-\infty$, the cocycle $\Xi$ is called \textit{uniformly quasi-compact}.
+See Remark \ref{REM: AsymCompFiniteLD} for the interpretation of the condition $\alpha_{K}(\Xi) < 0$ often encountered in practice.